wenlzhang/obsidian-todoist-context-bridge/README.md

 ### Sync behavior

 **Todoist → Obsidian:**
-- When you mark a task as completed in Todoist, it will be automatically marked as completed in Obsidian
+- When you mark a task as completed in Todoist, it will be marked as completed in Obsidian
 - A completion timestamp will be appended to the task line (if enabled)
 - The timestamp can use either the actual Todoist completion time or the sync time

 **Obsidian → Todoist:**
-- When you mark a task as completed in Obsidian, it will be automatically marked as completed in Todoist
+- When you mark a task as completed in Obsidian, it will be marked as completed in Todoist
 - No timestamp is added to the Obsidian task (to avoid conflicts with other plugins)
 - We recommend using the [Task Marker](https://github.com/wenlzhang/obsidian-task-marker) plugin for Obsidian-side timestamping

+### Manual Sync Commands

+For immediate control over task synchronization, the plugin provides granular manual sync commands:

+#### Sync Completion Status of Current Task

+- **Command**: "Sync completion status of current task"
+- **Usage**: Place cursor on any task line and run the command
+- **Behavior**: Searches the task and its sub-items for Todoist links and performs immediate bidirectional sync
+- **Smart Detection**: Automatically finds Todoist links in indented sub-items beneath the main task

+#### Sync Completion Status of All Tasks in Current File

+- **Command**: "Sync completion status of all tasks in current file"
+- **Usage**: Run from any file containing Todoist-linked tasks
+- **Behavior**: Syncs completion status for all linked tasks in the active file
+- **Efficiency**: Uses journal-based task discovery for optimal performance

+#### Sync Completion Status of All Tasks in Vault

+- **Command**: "Sync completion status of all tasks in vault"
+- **Usage**: Triggers a complete vault-wide sync
+- **Behavior**: Comprehensive sync of all linked tasks across your entire vault
+- **Performance**: Leverages enhanced sync optimizations when available

-### Configuration
+### Setup

+To enable bidirectional sync:
-1. **Enable bidirectional sync**: Toggle the "Enable bidirectional sync" setting
+1. **Enable the feature**: Turn on "Bidirectional task completion sync" in settings
-2. **Set sync interval**: Choose how often to check for changes (1-60 minutes)
+2. **Configure sync interval**: Set how often the plugin checks for changes (1-1440 minutes)
-3. **Choose sync scope**: Sync tasks in current file only or all files
+3. **Set time window** (optional): Limit sync to recent tasks for better performance
-4. **Enable completion timestamps**: Toggle timestamp appending when syncing from Todoist
+4. **Enable completion timestamp** (optional): Add timestamps when syncing from Todoist to Obsidian
 5. **Choose timestamp source**: Use Todoist's actual completion time or the sync time
 6. **Customize timestamp format**: Configure the timestamp format using moment.js syntax